UCD-CCI/Underserved/README.md

 ```

-Once the script have completed you can manually delete the Underserved directory
+Once the script has completed you can manually delete the Underserved directory
 ```bash
 sudo rm -rf Underserved
 ```